 Mr. Kose has written extensively on international macroeconomics and finance.
 Many of his articles have been published in leading academic journals.
 His policy and analytical work has also been featured in prominent media outlets.
 His latest book, Global Waves of Debt (co-authored), analyzes the potential consequences of the rapid debt accumulation in emerging and developing economies.
 His previous book, A Decade After the Global Recession (co-edited), examines how emerging and developing economies became more vulnerable to economic shocks after the 2009 global recession.

-Mr. Kose taught at the University of Chicago’s Booth School of Business and INSEAD, and was formerly Assistant Professor at Brandeis International Business School.
-He has a Ph.D. in economics from the Tippie College of Business of the University of Iowa and a B.S. in industrial engineering from Bilkent University.
+Mr. Kose is a Nonresident Senior Fellow at the Brookings Institution, a Research Fellow at the Center for Economic Policy Research (CEPR), a Dean’s Fellow at the University of Virginia’s Darden School of Business, and a Research Associate at the Center for Applied Macroeconomics.
+He taught at the University of Chicago’s Booth School of Business and INSEAD, and was Assistant Professor at Brandeis International Business School.
+He has a Ph.D. in economics from the Tippie College of Business at the University of Iowa and a B.S. in industrial engineering from Bilkent University.
 A native of Turkey, Mr. Kose was born and raised in Istanbul.